jatupan1989/boomjum1989/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites.md

         - How easy it is to add/remove filters: Adblock+ = [geeky](https://adblockplus.org/en/filters), HTTPSB = easy.
         - The granularity of their filters: Adblock+ = coarse- to fine-grained, HTTPSB = hostname/type of request (firewall-like).
 - HTTPSB, Adblock+ and Disconnect are all [GPL](http://en.wikipedia.org/wiki/GNU_General_Public_License).
-- I will repeat the benchmark once in a while and add results here in order to show consistentcy of results over time (keeping in mind contents of benchmarked web pages will obviously change).
+- I will repeat the benchmark once in a while and add results here in order to show consistentcy of results over time.
+    * Keep in mind contents of benchmarked web pages will obviously change, so results are meaningful when compared to each other within the same benchmark.

 ### Methodology